metrico/distributed-clickhouse-prometheus/README.md

 # _"Frugal Metrics"_

-_Metrics can be lots fun, until you have to them between a bunch of distributed servers... but fear not!_
+_Metrics can be lots fun, until you have to share them between a bunch of distributed servers... but fear not!_

 <br />